Ontotext-AD/graphdb.js/README.md

 ## Usage

+GraphDB supports two REST APIs for working with RDF data: the RDF4J REST API and the GraphDB API.
+Two classes are used to interact with these APIs: `ServerClient` and `GraphDBServerClient`.

+GraphDB allows connections to remote locations and data sources from a GraphDB instance.
+Locations represent individual servers or endpoints that store data.
+These can be other GraphDB instances or remote endpoints and can be attached, edited, and detached as needed.

 ### ServerClient

-The `ServerClient` deals with operations on server level like obtaining a list with available repositories, concrete repository or deleting repositories.
-In order to work with the `ServerClient` it should be configured `ServerClientConfig` first.
+The `ServerClient` implements the RDF4J REST API and handles server-level operations, such as retrieving a list of available repositories, accessing a specific repository, and deleting repositories.
+It works only with a local instance of GraphDB.

+To use the `ServerClient`, it must first be configured with `ServerClientConfig`.

 * Configure `ServerClient`